danwing/referee/draft-wing-settle-referee.md

 POP3S).
 After finding a server, the Referee can prompt the user for confirmation to add the server to the Referee allow-list.

-To accommodate servers that rotate their public key but do not (yet) register that change with the Referee, the Referee can refresh its server fingerprints at user request.
+To accommodate servers that change their public key but do not (yet) register that change with the Referee, the Referee can refresh its server fingerprints at user request.